pexels-mikhail-nilov-6964358

 If Bennet and Hickenlooper enact a corporate income tax rate increase, they will have to explain why they just increased your utility bills

 If President Biden and Sens.
-Michael Bennet and John Hickenlooper hike the corporate income tax rate, Colorado households and businesses will get stuck with higher utility bills as the country tries to recover from the pandemic.
+Michael Bennet and John Hickenlooper hike the corporate income tax rate, Colorado households and businesses will get stuck with higher utility bills.

 Customers bear the cost of corporate income taxes imposed on utility companies.
 Corporate income tax cuts drive utility rates down, corporate income tax hikes drive utility rates up.